By David King

 Meet Ruby, a Doberman, smart and mellow, just like her Grand Champion parents.
-Two years ago, when Concord’s Alaina Lindsey, then 13, started posting pictures of her new 8-week old purebred puppy on her Instagram account, her friends would “like” it.
-She boasted to her dad, Charles, “I bet I can get more Ruby followers than you.”
+In 2015, Concord’s Alaina Lindsey, then 13, started posting pictures of her new 8-week old purebred puppy, Ruby, on her Instagram account.
+As her friends would “like” the images, she boasted to her dad, Charles, “I bet I can get more Ruby followers than you.”

-Charles accepted the challenge even though he didn’t really use Instagram… but he is a gifted photographer and partner of CSK Photography.
+Charles accepted the challenge even though he was an infrequent Instagram user.
+However, Charles is a gifted photographer and partner of CSK Photography.

 “I would see these accounts with 3,000 followers, and think ‘who would follow dogs?’”
 Charles said.
-When mom, Margaret Lindsey, learned of the bet, she teased them both that she would never consider her “insta-famous” until Ruby gets posted on Snoop Dogg’s page.
+When mom, Margaret, learned of the bet, she teased them both that she would never consider her “insta-famous” until Ruby gets posted on Snoop Dogg’s page.

 Alaina and Charles started posting Ruby pictures on their respective Instagram accounts, Alaina on @RubyLindsey, and Charles under his photography company’s @Lindseycrew account.

 It was slow at first.
 Charles realized that since they were really following Ruby and not him, he changed the account name to @Rubydooby_Do and began to work the magic of social media.